medialab/hyphe-traph/fosdem2018/index.md

 ===

-Current version of [Hyphe](https://github.com/medialab/hyphe) runs this index.
+The current version of [Hyphe](https://github.com/medialab/hyphe) uses this index!

 ===